 What is Lupus?

 Lupus is a chronic autoimmune disease that affects more than 1.5 million people in the United States.
-This condition often mimics other illnesses and may even disappear for periods only to reappear months or years later.
+This condition mimics other illnesses and may even disappear for periods only to reappear months or years later.

-The most common symptom is a rash across the bridge of the nose and cheeks, which usually appears in the morning after waking up.
+The most common symptom is a rash across the bridge of the nose and cheeks, which appears in the morning after waking up.

 Other symptoms include pain in your joints, fever, fatigue, hair loss, mouth ulcers, and skin lesions.
 Lupus is one of the most common yet least understood autoimmune diseases.
 This results in an inadequate level of funding for research and treatment.